mtiezzi/mtiezzi.github.io/_pages/about.md

-I am a post-doctoral researcher in the Siena Artificial Intelligence Laboratory [SAILab](https://sailab.diism.unisi.it/).
+I am a post-doctoral researcher in [PAVIS](https://pavis.iit.it/) (Pattern Analysis and Computer Vision) group at the [Italian Institute of Technology (IIT)](https://www.iit.it/it/).

-My research interests lie in the areas of Graph Representation Learning and Continual Learning.
+My research interests lie in the areas of Lifelong Learning and Graph Representation Learning.
 My current focus revolves around foundational research on novel learning algorithms for continuous streams of data, mostly within dynamic/not i.i.d. visual environments.

 News
 ====

+- **[July 2024]** I presented the paper ["Memory Head for Pre-Trained Backbones in Continual Learning"](https://lifelong-ml.cc/Conferences/2024/acceptedpapersandvideos/conf-2024-1) at the third Conference on Lifelong Learning Agents (CoLLAs)!

 - **[January 2024]** Have a look at our book chapter for ["A Lagrangian framework for learning in graph neural networks"](https://www.sciencedirect.com/science/article/abs/pii/B9780323961042000154)!